iden3/docs/mkdocs/docs/getting-started/identity/onchain-identity.md

 It also verifies whether roots were changed since the last state transition as a result of possible claims/revocations added to the relevant trees.

 As the last step, it calls `transitStateGeneric` function of the `State` contract, which is designed to be generic and in the future will be used to perform state transitions of other types of identities and/or other transition logic.

+#### State data consistency warning

+Please be aware that both the `State` contract and `IdentityLib` do not impose any restrictions on users who wish to perform a state transition using `IdentityLib.transitState()` and then subsequently perform another state transition using the `State.transitState()` contract with BJJ keys authentication.
+This sequence of actions has the potential to create inconsistent state data between the `State` and On-chain Identity smart contracts.
+It is the responsibility of the on-chain identity owner to take steps to prevent such situations from occurring.